Dotto: Aftermath

 Although it was not the first show to be involved in some wrongdoing, Dotto was the first game show to have such wrongdoing verified.
 A year earlier, Twenty-One contestant Herb Stempel told the New York Journal-American that his run as champion on the series had been choreographed and that he had been ordered to purposely lose his championship to Charles Van Doren.
 Stempel's statements gained more credibility once the match fixing at Dotto was publicized, and investigations (in the form of a grand jury, and later, congressional hearings) followed.

 Jack Narz eventually replaced Warren Hull as host of Top Dollar by November 1958.
 That series ran in daytime until October 23, 1959.
 Narz continued to work as a game show host for most of the next twenty years after Top Dollar ended.

 Frank Cooper would never do another game show after Dotto, which was his longest-running game and his only one for CBS.
 His previous gaming efforts did not fare as well – his first game, an NBC show called Guess What Happened? (dropping the "Guess" after the first show), bombed after three episodes in 1952.
 Droodles, starring Roger Price, ran for three months in 1954 while ABC's Keep It in the Family ran for four months from 1957-1958.

 Connie Hines was revealed to have been coached for her Dotto appearance, but unlike Marie Winn, she was not given questions and answers in advance.
 She enjoyed a five-year run as Carol Post on Mister Ed and, after a few subsequent television guest roles, retired from acting entirely.

 Marie Winn eventually became a journalist whose books include The Plug-In Drug, a scathing critique on television's influence over children.
 The book became somewhat controversial for its author never mentioning her role in one of the medium's greatest scandals.

-Foreign versions
+International versions

 A version of Dotto was hugely successful in the United Kingdom, where it ran on ITV from September 13, 1958 to June 23, 1960.
 This version was first hosted by Robert Gladwell, followed by Jimmy Hanley and then Shaw Taylor.
 Each winner earned £5 for each unused dot.

-European Revivals
+European revivals

 In 2013, Belgium's Francophone network RTBF revived the game in digitized form.

 In 2014, it was announced that a revival of Dotto for French television was in the works (entitled Fizzio).